dikayx/spoofy/docs/INSTALLATION.md

 # Installation

-Spoofy is a simple web app that allows you to test a domain's SPF, DKIM, and DMARC records.
+Spoofy is a simple web app that allows you to test a domain's MX, SPF, DKIM, and DMARC records.
 You can either run the app directly on your machine or use Docker to run it in a container.

 This installation guide will show you how to set up the app locally or using Docker.
 There are setup scripts available for Mac & Linux [setup.sh](../setup.sh) and Windows [setup.bat](../setup.bat) that will guide you through the installation process.
 You can find them in the root directory of the repository.